 Given the nuisance and potential risk to human health, it is important to control, prevent and monitor for spiders in and around the home.

-To control spiders in the home, spray Blitzem!
-Insect Killer, Blitzem!
-Concentrate Insect Killer or Blitzem!
-Outdoor/Indoor Barrier Spray.
-These products contain a low toxicity but highly effective combination of surface spray insecticides, which will kill spiders and other insects on contact and provide barrier control for 2 - 3 months, in and around the house.
-Spray onto surfaces, especially into cracks and crevices of: walls, fences, up under the eaves, around door ways, around window frames, along skirting boards, ceilings, along cornices, cupboards, behind sinks and other fittings.
+To control spiders in the home and around outdoor areas, spray with Yates Home Pest Long Term Barrier Control Spray.
+The professional microcapsule technology effectively targets spiders and other insects, killing them on contact, and continues to provide your home with a barrier control for up to 12 months indoors and 3 months outdoors.
+Spray onto surfaces, especially into cracks and crevices of walls, fences, up under the eaves, awnings, air vents, around doorways, around window frames, along skirting boards, ceilings, along cornices, cupboards, behind sinks and appliances, and other fittings.
 Do not apply to fabric.

 In the event of a bite or suspected bite, seek medical advice urgently – call Triple Zero (000).